Jalen Carter, top NFL prospect, posts bond in fatal crash - NewsBreak

 The arrest warrant alleges Carter was racing his 2021 Jeep Trackhawk against the 2021 Ford Expedition driven by the recruiting staffer, 24-year-old Chandler LeCroy, which led to the wreck.
 LeCroy also was killed in the crash.

-Carter issued a statement on his account on Wednesday saying he expects to be “fully exonerated."
+Carter issued a statement on his Twitter account on Wednesday saying he expects to be “fully exonerated."

 Carter said he intends "to make certain that the complete and accurate truth is presented.
 There is no question in my mind that when all of the facts are known that I will be fully exonerated of any criminal wrongdoing.”